porterjamesj/website/content/blog/fun-with-emacs.md

 the function is returned along with some information about its lexical environment.
 This information is called a _closure_, and usually consists of the values that any free variables had at the time the function was defined.
-When python or javascript needs to know the value of `x` during evaluation, they go look up its definition in the closure.
+When python or JavaScript needs to know the value of `x` during evaluation, they go look up its definition in the closure.
 You can't actually examine closures in the language itself;
 they're specially protected and hidden away in the implementation.
 But